 Or, if you’re a hedge fund manager and you predict a big sell-off in global markets, you can pare down stocks or boost defensive ones to protect investments.

 Where Prediction Fails

-The dirty secret is that, for many business problems and outcomes, predictive analytics alone holds little value.
+The dirty secret about predictive analytics is that, for the majority of businesses, prediction alone holds little value.